LabNeuroCogDevel/mgs_encode_memory.py/readme.md

 ## Eye tracking
 Eye tracking interfaces with ViewPoint EyeTracker software (via Arrington Research and Avotec). see `MR_note.txt`

+## TTL triggers
+`inpout32.dll` should be in directory where python runs `from psychopy import parallel`

 ## Images
 Selection made with `img_pick.py`:
 ```